Ayur-Anchan/dual-responsive-nanotherapy/README.md

-# dual-responsive-nanotherapy
+# dual-responsive-nanotherapy research project
-Computational framework for modeling and optimizing pH/ROS dual-responsive nanoparticle drug delivery systems for targeted atherosclerosis therapy.
-Includes MATLAB simulations, parameter optimization, Monte Carlo uncertainty analysis, sensitivity analysis, and disease-stage modeling.n

-**Computational Optimization of pH/ROS Dual-Responsive Nanoparticle Systems for Targeted Atherosclerosis Therapy **
+*Computational Optimization of pH/ROS Dual-Responsive Nanoparticle Systems for Targeted Atherosclerosis Therapy*

 This repository contains the computational modeling framework, simulation code, and analysis workflows used for investigating pH/ROS dual-responsive nanoparticle systems for targeted atherosclerosis therapy.
 The project focuses on using mathematical modeling and optimization techniques to predict nanoparticle drug-release behavior under different physiological conditions before experimental synthesis.

 The framework integrates: